 - In terms of the most important clients of Spanish wine exports, Switzerland is ranked fifth.

-During the wine seminar, Schwarzwälder introduced us to different Spanish grape varieties, such as Monastrell, Tinto Fino, Garnacha and Bobal—the third most planted grape in Spain.
-We tasted wines that had aged between 9 and 19 months.
+During the wine seminar, Schwarzwälder introduced us to different Spanish grape varieties.
+They included Monastrell, Tinto Fino, Garnacha and Bobal—the third most planted grape in Spain.
+In generall, we tasted wines that had aged between 9 and 19 months.
 He talked about young winemakers reviving old varieties while also introducing new production methods.
-We learned about how some winemakers include the stems in the fermentation process, which can help to dilute the wine in a more natural way.
+We also learned about how some winemakers include the stems in the fermentation process.
+This can help to dilute the wine in a more natural way.
 For every glass we tried, he gave us detailed descriptions of its provenance and what makes it special.

-Due to the focus on red wine during the seminar, Schwarzwälder told us that white wine would be primarily served during our meal from Caminada and Cruz.
-After over an hour of copious note-taking, I gathered up my things and crossed the quiet street toward the historic castle.
+Due to the focus on red wine during the seminar, Schwarzwälder told us that white wine would be primarily served during our meal.
+After over an hour of copious note-taking, I gathered up my things.
+Then, we crossed the quiet street toward the historic castle.

 The Menu: 3*Kulinarik²

-Following the aperitif upstairs, we wandered back to the main floor of the castle and divided ourselves into two cozy dining rooms.
+Following the aperitif upstairs, we wandered back to the main floor of the castle.
+Then, we divided ourselves into two cozy dining rooms.
 I chose the room with chestnut-brown wood paneling and lots of natural light.
-Covered with crisp, white tablecloths, the large round tables facilitated conversation and sharing of the many plates we were about to receive…
+Covered with crisp, white tablecloths, the large round tables facilitated conversation and sharing the dishes we were about to receive…

-Amuse-bouche: Caminada – The amuse-bouche included little, colorful dishes that were full of flavor, such as beetroot-coated hazelnuts and bright yellow quail egg yolks delicately placed on a tartar-topped toast.
+The amuse-bouche included little, colorful dishes that were full of flavor.
+We had beetroot-coated hazelnuts and bright yellow quail egg yolks delicately placed on a tartar-topped toast.